fscharly/spotiweek/README.md

 # spotify-weekly
-"Spotify Discover" give weekly playlist of songs you may like.
+[Spotify Discover](https://press.spotify.com/it/2015/07/20/introducing-discover-weekly-your-ultimate-personalised-playlist/) give weekly playlist of songs you may like.
 This playlist disappear every Monday.
 This is a web-app that copy your weekly recommendations in a "normal" playlist so you can edit it and keep it forever.

 ## Install
 Create a config file named *api_token.json* in *www/app/config/*.